Allaby-lab/PIA/README.txt

 Metagenomic phylogenetic assignment of mixed environmental assemblages Allaby lab, University of Warwick
 Version 5.2
-2020-03-05
+2020-05-22

 Phylogenetic intersection analysis (PIA) takes standard-format BLAST output and a corresponding FASTA file.
 It assigns reads to phylogenetic intersections based on their BLAST hits, assuming that the true taxon will be inside that phylogenetic intersection.
 It is designed to be robust to the uneven representation of taxa in databases.

-A very early version was published in Smith et al. ("Sedimentary DNA from a submerged site reveals wheat in the British Isles 8000 years ago.", Science, 2015) and a more current version will be in a forthcoming paper this year.
-For more information, email r.cribdon@warwick.ac.uk.
+A very early version was published in Smith et al. ("Sedimentary DNA from a submerged site reveals wheat in the British Isles 8000 years ago.", Science, 2015) and revised version in Cribdon et al. (PIA: More Accurate Taxonomic Assignment of Metagenomic Data Demonstrated on sedaDNA From the North Sea, Frontiers in Ecology and Evolution, 2020).

+Please email r.cribdon@warwick.ac.uk with any questions, problems, or suggestions.
+Thanks for using PIA!

 Prerequisites